Amplifier wire gauge chart

 Understanding the needs of your system can help you know when to choose 4-gauge wire instead of 8-gauge wire.
 Do a little bit of math and then consult our wire size chart below.
 Of course, if you're looking for a new car amplifier, we list the recommended amp wiring kit with each amp.

-The formula for current draw
+The formulas for calculating current draw

 Please note that the smaller the gauge number, the larger the wire.
 1/0 ("one-aught") is the common name for a 0-gauge wire; 2/0 ("two-aught") for a 00-gauge wire.